"A horse and a man, above, below

 Moffat's writing is always peppered with subtle themes.
 In The Empty Child it was sex almighty, Blink encouraged you to seize the day and Silence in the Library implored you to always feed your shadows.
 In this we have the subject of the upcoming election worked in there, but the main one is likely animal cruelty.
 See, Starship UKminusScotland doesn't have an engine, but instead a Starwhale, imprisoned and tortured to speed the ship along.
 This is the horrible truth that encourages everyone to forget what they've learned upon voting.
 The whole thing does tug at the pulmonary arteries, especially when we discover the whale volunteered to help Britain.
 Nice of Moffat to imply the Scots were too morally opposed though.

 The episode carries off a nice overall style, with my favourite area being the great escape from the whale, and the appearance of Queen Elizabeth X or 'Liz 10' as her Daily Mirror inspired nickname goes.
-The whole episode goes off well overall, though there is some missed potential in the Smilers, and interesting to see homage being paid to Star Wars in a couple of blusteringly obvious moments.

 No comments: